sungyeonkwon/multitask-snake/README.md

 ### Improve

-- [ ] one-control should expire after 10 seconds
+- [x] One-control should expire after 10 seconds
 - [ ] Decrease factor for more food version

 ### General